What is a perm? And how does it work?

 Believe it or not, perms have been around for over 100 years.
 Perms are a chemical treatment used to alter your hair’s natural texture.
 Taking straight hair and adding a curl or wave.
 “Perm” is short for “permanent hairstyle” because they are—well—permanent.
 The chemical process permanently alters your hair’s structure from straight to curly.

 Traditionally, perms are a process in which straight hair is wrapped around rollers or rods, and a perm solution is applied to the hair—this is what is known as a cold perm.
 There is also a method where straight hair is wrapped around rods, a perm solution is applied, and the rods heat up to activate the perm—restructuring your hair’s follicles with heat.
 This is called a digital perm.
+You can get perms with medium-length hair, long hair, fine hair, and short hair.

 Cold or digital, a perm is a chemical solution applied to the hair to make one styling session last for months.
 But be warned, a perm takes a heck of a lot longer than your typical blowout.
 If you do decide to get one, expect to spend two or more hours at the salon.